What is an AGM battery used for?

 Flooded cells are periodically set to produce gas during charging, which stirs the electrolyte and overcomes these problems.
 The immobilization of the electrolyte in a VRLA cell with an AGM separator reduces the tendency for acid stratification but also removes the possible remedy for the problem since gassing is not an option.
 A gelled electrolyte practically eliminates stratification effects because the molecules of acid immobilized in the gel are not free to move under the influence of gravity.

-Leaks due to manufacturing defects
+Leaks due to manufacturing defects in AGM Battery

 Improper design or workmanship may result in cover to pillar seal leaks.
 Cover to container seals may also leak.
 (Manufacturing defects).
 Missing or improper selection or malfunctioning of valves may also result in leaks of gases to the atmosphere.
 Non-closure after the opening of valves may result in accelerated dry out and capacity loss.